hydrodynamicstability/statquotes/README.md

   - William M. Mason (1991)

-  - Freedman is right as far as he goes, but there is more, and its worse.
+  - Freedman is right as far as he goes, but there is more, and it's worse.
 Statisticians could help.  *Sociological Methodology*, 21:  337-351.

 - "Biostatistician:  One who has neither the intellect for mathematics nor the commitment for medicine but likes to dabble in both."